 What is included with a training program?

 Every training program we offer includes the tools your dog needs to succeed.
 The residency training programs include your dog’s boarding, training tools, and your private lessons including follow up lessons.
-Group lessons, private lessons, and train & go include your training tools.
+Train ‘N Go includes your training tools and private lessons.
+Group lessons and private lessons include your training tools.
+All training programs include access to our Facebook Group for trained dogs and the ability to call and speak with a trainer regarding situations, circumstances, and behaviors that happen with your dog after training.

-When your dog participates in a residency training program please provide enough food for their entire stay (portioned into individual servings).
+When your dog participates in a residency training program please provide enough food (portioned into individual servings) and medication (if necessary) for their entire stay.
 Kong toys, Nylabones, and washable bedding are optional.
+Do not bring bowls for food or water.
+Do not bring stuffed, squeaky, or rope toys for in their kennel.
+Do not bring rawhides, natural bones, or antlers for in their kennel.

 How do I know which training program my dog needs?

+You will have an evaluation with one of our professional trainers.
 During the evaluation your trainer will ask you about your goals and the issues you face as well as assess your dog’s personality.
 Your trainer will then educate you on our training tools and programs and advise you on the program that would best meet your goals and why.
+Your evaluation will be valid for 4 months and you may schedule training anytime after your evaluation is completed.
+If your evaluation expires you will be required to complete a new evaluation prior to scheduling training.
+An evaluation costs $20.
+Please call 574-522-7050 to schedule your evaluation.

 How much is an evaluation?